Recovery from Overwork: More Hours ≠ More Productivity

 The costs are there — they’re just hidden.
 People who work too many hours don’t get enough time to recover.
 Without enough time to recover from work, the resulting exhaustion impedes productivity, leads to accidents, illness, emotional dysregulation, and mistakes.

 The reason behind the diminishing productivity can be explained by what social scientists call the effort-recovery model.
-This model emphasizes that recovery is essential after a period of extended effort.
+This model emphasizes that recovery is essential after a period of extended effort to prevent burnout.
 Insufficient recovery can result in diminished performance.
 Rest provides the fuel necessary for hard work and prevents burnout.

 Leadership Muscles Need Recovery, Too